Worried about twin expenses? Learn 12 sneaky ways to beat the cost of twins — a must for moms who want to learn how to save money with twins!

 - Since your nanny comes to your home, you won’t disrupt the twins’ schedule or wake them up to get out the house on time.

 - You can negotiate your nanny’s pay depending on her duties.
 For instance, some nannies double as a cleaning lady or offer to drive your babies around.
-Reduce or cut these duties to lower her rate.
+You can reduce or cut these duties to lower her rate.

-Whether you go with a nanny or a day care, consider changing your work schedule to lessen your childcare needs.
-Work an earlier shift while your partner works later to reduce the hours your twins are with childcare.
+Whether you hire with a nanny or sign up with a day care, consider changing your work schedule to lessen your childcare needs.
+By changing your work schedule, you might be able to cut the time your twins are with other people.

 I was head-over-heels about a wagon I so wanted for the twins.
 I knew they’d love their outings more in a wagon instead of the double stroller.
 Plus, we could go to the beach more often!
 I rationalized.
 I talked about it so much that my mom slipped me $100 to help out.